 Not everyone with early lung cancer has a cough.
 The Lung Cancer Alliance states that about 50 percent of people have a cough in the early stage of lung cancer, before the cancer cells have spread to other parts of the body.

 A 2017 study reports that about 57 percent of people with lung cancer have a cough.
 In late-stage lung cancer, the percentage is higher.
-According to a 2018 report, up to 90 percent of people with advanced lung cancer have a cough.

 There’s no simple way to tell if lung cancer is the cause of your cough.
-Your cough may be benign, or may be associated with any number of underlying diseases.
+Your cough may be benign or may be associated with any number of underlying diseases.
 Doctors use

 Your doctor will ask about your medical and smoking history to begin to determine the cough’s cause.
 They’ll ask about other accompanying symptoms, such as fever, cold, fatigue, shortness of breath, hoarseness, chest pain, or weight loss.
-They’ll also want to know when your cough began, whether it’s worse at night, and when it got worse or developed new features.

 If the doctor suspects lung cancer, they’ll order screening and other tests to confirm a diagnosis.